keros79/getx_distil/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](file:///c:/Users/kerbe/Projects/getx_distil/LICENSE) file for details.
+This project is licensed under the MIT License.